Kongresszentrum Karlsruhe

-Tbe Kongresszentrum Karlsruhe (Karlsruhe Congress Centre), located in Karlsruhe, Baden-Württemberg, Germany is the largest inner-city congress centre in Germany, operated by the Karlsruher Messe- und Kongress GmbH.
+The Kongresszentrum Karlsruhe (Karlsruhe Congress Centre), located in Karlsruhe, Baden-Württemberg, Germany is the largest inner-city congress centre in Germany, operated by the Karlsruher Messe- und Kongress GmbHde.
 It is located within walking distance of the main railway station and comprises about 20,000 m2 of exhibition space in four halls arranged around the 10,000 m2 Festplatz.

 The congress centre consists of the Stadthalle, the Konzerthaus, the Schwarzwaldhalle and the Gartenhalle.
 The centrepiece of the convention centre, the Stadthalle, has been under renovation and closed since mid-2017.

 Building

 Stadthalle

 The Stadthalle (Town hall) has five event halls for 4,000 people, five conference rooms as well as 17 seminar rooms and 3 foyers with a total area of 6,000 m2.
 The listed portico was taken over from its predecessor, originally built in 1915 by Robert Curjel and Karl Moser as an exhibition hall.
 The current Stadthalle, built according to plans by Herman Rotermund and Christine Rotermund-Lehmbruck as Haus im Haus, was opened in 1985.

 Until the opening of the Messe Karlsruhe in 2003, the congress centre was also used to hold trade and public fairs.
 Among other things, the large regional trade fair Offerta and the Learntec were held here.
 In 1980, the founding party conference of the Alliance 90/The Greens was held in the Stadthalle.